unfoldstudio1/payment-simple-app/README.md

 ## 🚀 Running the App

-Provide a file with transactions, one per line in JSON:
+Install the dependencies(if not already installed):

 ```bash
 composer install
 ```

+Provide a file with transactions, one per line in JSON:

 ```json
 {"bin":"45717360","amount":"100.00","currency":"EUR"}